One-Token Rollout: Guiding Supervised Fine-Tuning of LLMs with Policy Gradient: Methodology

 Crucially, we use the ground-truth token $x_t$ from the supervised dataset to construct an immediate reward signal.
 Each sampled action $a'_{t,j}$ is evaluated against $x_t$ using the following reward function:

 Here, $\beta$ is a hyperparameter where $\beta < 1$.
 A reward of 1 is given for ``rediscovering" the ground-truth token, while a lesser reward $\beta$ is given for all other tokens.
-We finally set $\beta = -0.1$ for our main experiments based on the ablation study detailed in~\Cref{sec:ablation_study}.
+We finally set $\beta = -0.1$ based on the ablation study detailed in~\Cref{sec:ablation_study}.

 This design elegantly converts the traditionally off-policy supervised data into an on-policy learning signal at the token level.
 The actions $\mathcal{A}'_t$ we evaluate are sampled directly from the current policy $\pi'_\theta$, and the fixed ground-truth token $x_t$ is used simply to assign a real-time reward to these on-policy actions.
 This avoids the complexities of importance sampling or other off-policy correction techniques typically required in sentence-level RL.